How Localism Can Save Cable TV

-Networks of the big media companies — the new Discovery-Scripps, Comcast-NBCU, Viacom, Fox and others — are the foundation of cable and satellite channel lineups.
-When that programming is no longer exclusive, or even worse, taken away, what does cable have left?
+Networks of the big media companies — the new Discovery-Scripps, Comcast-NBC, Viacom, Fox and others — are the foundation of cable and satellite channel lineups.
+When that programming is no longer exclusive or taken away, what does cable have left?

 The internet.
-The streamers are accessed in the home and out of the home on mobile devices on the internet.
 Cable, however, is not the only way to get to the web.
 There’s Google Fiber, AT&T and others.

 So, again, what does that leave cable?
 It leaves something that executives don’t want to hear.
 Something they don’t understand and maybe even despise or don’t believe in.
 Something with a very long ROI — five, six, maybe seven years or more.

+Hyper-local programming.
 If you think about it, this is what the customer expects.
 Looking at it from their perspective, in the media market where they live, the local cable TV operator is another editorial voice.
-To the consumer, the cable operator is on the same level as the local TV stations, local radio, local newspapers, local magazines —with all the national media overlaid on top.
+To the consumer, the cable operator is on the same level as the local TV stations, local radio, local newspapers, local magazines — with all the national media overlaid on top.